Virgo Filaments I: Processing of gas in cosmological filaments around the Virgo cluster: The cosmic web around Virgo

-As seen in Fig.~\ref{fig:distances} sources with redshift-independent distances $\gtrsim~40$~Mpc tend to deviate from the one-to-one line, being larger than the corresponding model corrected distances.
-This shift is likely due to the fact that at recession velocities of $\gtrsim3,000$~km~s$^{-1}$ galaxy start to be dominated by the Hubble flow.
-We refer to \citet{Leroy2019} for a similar discussion.
-However, we checked that for this sub-sample of distant sources the mean logarithmic difference of $\log(D_{\rm model}/D_{z-{\rm independent}})=-0.08\pm0.08$ is still limited and within the $1\sigma$ dispersion, for both the full catalog of sources around Virgo and the sub-sample of 181 filament sources.
+As seen in Fig.~\ref{fig:distances}, sources with redshift-independent distances $\gtrsim~40$~Mpc tend to deviate from the one-to-one line, showing { redshift-independent} distances that are greater than the corresponding model-corrected distances. { The apparent deviation from the one-to-one line may be explained as a selection effect, considering that the sources have model-dependent distances not exceeding $\sim45$~Mpc, mainly due to the 3 300~km/s recessional velocity cut of the catalog. } However, we find that for this subsample of distant sources the mean logarithmic difference of $\log(D_{\rm model}/D_{z-{\rm independent}})=-0.08\pm0.08$ is still limited and within the $1\sigma$ dispersion, for both the full catalog of sources around Virgo and the subsample of 181 filament sources.

-\subsection{Filament Spines}
+\subsection{Filament spines}

-All galaxies around Virgo have been mapped into the 3D Cartesian super Galactic (SGX, SGY, SGZ) coordinate system \citep{Tully2008}.
-This can be appreciated in Fig.~\ref{fig:Virgo_field}, where the sources in the cosmic web around Virgo are shown and color coded in gray scale according to their distance $V_{\rm cosmic}/H_0$.
-Our sample of 245 filament galaxies observed both in CO and HI is highlighted with different colors, according to the associated filament.
-Similarly to \citet{Kim2016} the following filamentary structures in the Northern hemisphere were considered: VirgoIII~filament, NGC~5353/4 filament, W-M sheet, as well as the Leo Cloud, with the Leo Minor, LeoII~A, and LeoII~B filaments.
-We additionally considered the nearby Ursa Major Cloud \citep{Tully1982,Tully_Fisher1988}.
-Part of our 245 sources also belong to additional structures that were targeted, after visual selection, for our observations: VirgoIII Filament Extension, Virgo Northern Filament, Filament~3 and its companion Filament~3b.
-All these filaments are reported in Fig.~\ref{fig:Virgo_field}, in addition to Canes Venatici filament, Virgo Southern Extension, and Crater Filament, which have not been considered in this work.
+{ In this section, we characterize the filamentary structures around Virgo by deriving their filament spines.} Figure~\ref{fig:Virgo_field} displays the sources in the cosmic web around Virgo, color coded in gray scale according { to their $V_{\rm cosmic}$.} Our sample of 245 filament galaxies observed both in CO and HI are highlighted with different colors according to the associated filament.
+Similarly to \citet{Kim2016}, { we considered the following well-known} filamentary structures in the Northern hemisphere: VirgoIII~filament, NGC~5353/4 filament, and the W-M sheet, as well as the Leo Cloud with the Leo Minor, LeoII~A, and LeoII~B filaments.
+For our analysis, we also included the nearby Ursa Major Cloud \citep{Tully1982,Tully_Fisher1988}.
+Some of our 245 sources also belong to additional structures that were considered for our observations, after visual selection.
+These are the{ Serpens, Draco, Coma Berenices, and Leo Minor B filaments.} These structures were selected as filaments as they are elongated in the plane of the sky and exhibit a clustering of sources at similar recession velocities, which we indeed targeted with our observational campaign (Sect.~\ref{sec:observations}).
+All these filaments are reported in Fig.~\ref{fig:Virgo_field} { in projection,} in addition to Canes Venatici filament, Virgo Southern Extension, and Crater filament, { which are shown in black in the figure} and have not been considered in this work.